Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 ### **Send data** (`CMD = 0x04, LEN = 640, DATA = GB_TILES`)

-This command is used to send the data to be printed in batches of two rows of 20 GameBoy tiles, which require 640 bytes.
+This command is used to send the data to be printed in batches of two rows of 20 Game Boy tiles, which require 640 bytes.
 Each tile is an 8x8 pixels image using 4 grayscale tones, and require 8x8x2 = 32 bits.
-Since the GameBoy has a 160x144 pixels display, 20 tiles will create a row of (20x8)x8 = 160x8 pixels (320 bytes).
+Since the Game Boy has a 160x144 pixels display, 20 tiles will create a row of (20x8)x8 = 160x8 pixels (320 bytes).

 The tile pixels are stored by rows, where each row is stored as 2 bytes.
 For every row, the first byte represents the less significant bits of the 2-bit tone pixels and the second byte represents the most significant bits.
 The following example shows how 2 bytes are decoded into a 2-bit tone pixel row: